 That makes students sound devious, but what is fraternity insurance other than a way for inter/national corporations to cover their tracks?
 Thus, students learn to circumvent responsibility in response to a system designed to circumvent responsibility.
 Those students then apply that knowledge to the rest of their life's work, as humans tend to do with their life experiences.

 When students see that they are cherished for doing the most (*cough* Standards of Excellence *cough*), then they come to see "success" as "doing the most."
 What we reinforce will show up in how they present themselves on social media, how they operate as an employee/employer, what they teach their children, and what they expect of others.
 What makes a party a success?
 "Doing the most."
 What makes hazing a success?
 "Doing the most."
 When "the most" goes wrong, then they switch back to public apologies and covering their tracks.

-[This may not apply only to leadership within the fraternity and sorority world, but it is our risk-evading leadership which demands our students hold themselves up to a higher standard, and our risk-evading leadership which should lead that change.]
+[This may not apply only to leadership within the fraternity and sorority world, but it is our risk-evading leadership that demands our students hold themselves up to a higher standard and our risk-evading leadership which should lead that change.]

 Fraternity Man is an ad-free and independent publication.

 Help keep it going and growing by contributing as little as $2.
 (Links below will take you to a secure payment portal via Stripe)